John Stephen Akhwari: Athletic career

 Akhwari competed for many years before and after the 1968 Olympics.
 He finished first in the African Marathon Championships before the Olympics.
 He finished fifth in the marathon at the 1970 Commonwealth Games where he ran a 2:15:05 time.
 The winner had run 2:09:28.
 In those same Games he ran a 28:44 in the 10,000 meter race and was only about 30 seconds behind the leaders.
 He ran marathons in the 2:20 range on a regular basis both before and after the 1968 Olympics.
 He was a world class runner for most of the 1960s and 1970s.

-Post-Athletic Career
+Post-Athletic career

 Akhwari has lived for many years in his village with his wife and children.
 They are farmers and work very hard in the fields.
-Once in a while the world beckons him back.
 He was awarded a National Hero Medal of Honor in 1983.
 He lent his name to the John Stephen Akhwari Athletic Foundation, an organization which supports Tanzanian athletes training for the Olympic Games.
 He was invited to the 2000 Olympics in Sydney, Australia.
-He later appeared in Beijing as a goodwill ambassador in preparation for the 2008 Games.
+He later appeared in Beijing as a goodwill ambassador in preparation for the 2008 Olympics.
 He was a torchbearer in Dar es Salaam, Tanzania on April 13, 2008, for the Olympic torch relay through his country.